 6. What types of coverage does WINGS offer?

-WINGS offers several levels of coverage, including Full Coverage, Partial Coverage, Catastrophic Coverage, Lifetime Follow Up Care, and payment of COBRA Premiums.
+WINGS offers several levels of coverage, including Full Coverage, Partial Coverage, Catastrophic Coverage, and Lifetime Follow Up Care.

 7. Does WINGS treat men who are diagnosed with breast cancer?